PandaWood/Multi-Alarms/README.md

 # Multi-Alarms

+Multi Alarms is a Java GUI (using Swing) to show a series of alarms (one per row) that can be set to run simultaneously.

+Each alarm counts down and plays a configured sound to alert the user.

+## Background
 I wrote MultiAlarms in 2003 for a cinema projectionist who needed to run multiple alarms (up to 5) at a time in order to keep track of which cinemas needed to have reels attended to.